The Surprising Ways STIs Impact Women Differently Than Men

-Learn about the unique ways women are affected by STIs, plus get tips on prevention.
+Learn about ways STIs affect the sexes differently, plus get tips on prevention.

-From remembering to take birth control to giving birth, women often assume different sexual risks and responsibilities than men.
-This is especially true when it comes to certain sexually transmitted infections (STIs).
-Women may experience higher rates or more serious long-term consequences, depending on the condition.
+When it comes to certain sexually transmitted infections (STIs), people who are assigned female at birth may experience higher rates or more serious long-term consequences, depending on the condition.

-Sangeeta Sinha, MD, an OBGYN at StoneSprings Hospital Center in Dulles, Virginia, discusses how women and men are impacted differently by STIs, and offers essential facts about prevention.
+Sangeeta Sinha, MD, an OBGYN at StoneSprings Hospital Center in Dulles, Virginia, discusses sex-differences in STIs, and offers essential facts about prevention.

 “Male to female HIV transmission during vaginal sex is more efficient than the other way around,” says Dr. Sinha.
 “One reason for this is that when a woman has unprotected sex with an HIV positive man, he deposits a considerable amount of semen into her vagina.”